Tetrahydrocannabivarin: Appetite control

 THCV has been shown to reduce appetite in murine models.

+Energy and motivation

+A 2:1 ratio of naturally derived THCV to THC extract has been demonstrated to show energizing and motivating effects in a double blind placebo clinical study which relied on a self-reported user survey for results.

 Legal status

 It is not scheduled by Convention on Psychotropic Substances.
-In the United States, THCV is not specifically listed as a Schedule I drug, but "Marijuana Extract" is.
-THCV could be considered an analog of THC, in which case, sales or possession intended for human consumption could be prosecuted under the Federal Analog Act.

 United States

 THCV is not scheduled at the federal level so long as it is not derived from cannabis varieties that produce more than .3% THC on a dry weight basis in the United States.

 The 2018 United States farm bill legalized the production and sale of THCV if it is derived from hemp compliant with the farm bill.